missionpinball/mpf-docs/config/drop_targets.rst

 reset_events:
 ~~~~~~~~~~~~~
 List of one (or more) device control events (:doc:`Instructions for entering device control events </config/instructions/device_control_events>`).
 Default: ball_starting, machine_reset_phase_3

-event names and delay times.
-(See the
-:doc:`/config/instructions/device_control_events` documentation for details
-on how to enter settings here.

 Default: ``ball_starting, machine_reset_phase_3``